The Testimony Of Bill Greguska (Share Your Story)

 The only way you can find encouragement is to keep your eyes on God instead of the tossing waves, and things will be much better when we trust God!
 I had faith in God since I was a young boy, seven years old, but it was not until I turned 26 that the fog lifted, and I knew God had a bigger plan for my life than I was living.
 Maybe it is time to discover God’s plan for your life is?
 Do you know God as your Lord and Savior? ~ Bill Greguska

-I Knew Of God Since I Was A Young Boy, But I Was Not Always Faithful!
+I Knew Of God Since I Was A Young Boy ~ But Not Faithfully!

-Two Situations That You Would Need To Get Right With God Are:
+Two Reasons To Get Right With God Are:

 In either situation, God’s grace alone can help you navigate through to get right with God either for the first time or to get back on track.
 Start with prayer and ask God to open your eyes to the truth of His word.
 Ask Him to show you the way.

 Also, talk to a pastor or a Christian friend to help you along the way.
-You can even speak to a free Christian counselor for more help if need by.
+You can even speak to a free Christian counselor for more help if needed.
 Another thing you could do is chat with a Christian online.

 Problems Disappearing